ayoub-bousetta/Cathedis_WooCommerce-Plugin/README.md

 ## Main Tasks.
-- [x] Setting page to add you Auth info, API urls and shipping costs based on cities list.
 - [x] Easy to install and update.
+- [x] Settings page to add you Auth info, API urls and shipping costs based on cities list.
 - [x] Send products to Cathedis Hub "Plateform" When order is completed. <b>WooCommerce -> Orders -> single order</b>
 - [x] Adding a dropdown to Billing and Shipping pages to select cities and departements.
 - [x] Keep tracking of the package status (No c-job needed) <b>Cathedis -> history</b> page.